slacgismo/solar-data-tools/paper/paper.md

 data quality, are difficult to model, and lack access to reliable environmental data.

 Solar Data Tools is an open-source Python library designed for automated data quality and loss factor analysis of _unlabeled_ PV time-series data, i.e. without requiring a system model, meteorological data, or performance indices.
 Solar Data Tools empowers PV system operators and fleet owners to better understand their system's performance using only basic power output data.

-Solar Data Tools is user-friendly, requiring minimal setup, and is compatible with all types of PV systems.
-Using advanced signal decomposition techniques, the library enables the performance and reliability analysis of large volumes of PV power time-series data across various formats and quality levels.
+Solar Data Tools is user-friendly, requiring minimal setup, and is compatible with all types of PV systems, from small roof-top generators to large utilty power plants.
+Using advanced signal decomposition techniques [@Meyers2023], the library enables the performance and reliability analysis of large volumes of PV power time-series data across various formats and quality levels.
 It eliminates the need for site-specific meteorological inputs or pre-defined system models, simplifying the analysis process.
 This library can be valuable for a wide range of users that work with unlabeled solar power data, including professionals in the private solar industry or utility companies, researchers and students in the solar energy field, community solar owners, and rooftop PV system owners.

 Solar Data Tools is developed openly on GitHub [@sdt-repo] under the permissive BSD-2 license and is available to install via the Python Package Index (PyPI) [@pypi] and the conda-forge repository [@conda].
 The library is actively maintained and contributions from the community are welcome.
 The documentation is hosted on Read the Docs [@sdt-docs].
 More detailed information about Solar Data Tools, its algorithms and its features can be found in the PVSC 2020 [@pvsc2020] and PVSC 2024 [@pvsc2024] papers.

 # Statement of need